songkorndet/golang-demo/README.md

 - Expected output: Yaml files and instruction how to deploy the application or command line

-- Output: Please see "06-argocd" folder
+- Output: Please see "06-argocd" folder and "deploy-cmd.sh" for deploy command

 7. (Bonus point) Create CICD workflow using Github Actions to build and deploy application